git add

 Heat 1 tablespoon oil in heavy large wide pot over medium heat.
 Add chorizo and sauté until beginning to brown and fat begins to render, about 3 minutes.
 Using slotted spoon, transfer chorizo to medium bowl.
 Increase heat to medium-high.
 Add half of chicken, skin side down, to pot.
 Sauté until brown, about 5 minutes per side.
 Transfer to plate.
 Repeat with remaining chicken.

-Pour off all but 45ml fat from pot; discard excess fat.
+Pour off all but 3 tablespoons fat from pot; discard excess fat.
 Add chopped onions; sauté 4 minutes, scraping up any browned bits.
 Add chopped pepper and chopped garlic.
 Sauté until onions are translucent, about 2 minutes.
 Mix in rice, stirring to blend with vegetables.
 Add 600ml broth, tomatoes with any juice, paprika, saffron, and reserved marinade.
 Bring to boil, stirring to blend.
 Return chicken, chorizo, and any accumulated juices to pot, pressing chicken partially into rice.

 Reduce heat to low, cover, and simmer 15 minutes.
 Arrange piquillo pepper strips over chicken pieces.
 Cover and continue to simmer until rice is tender and chicken is cooked through, adding more broth by 60ml fuls if rice is dry, about 10 minutes longer.
 Season to taste with salt and pepper.